Suggested readings: Bayesian vs Frequentist Inferences in A/B Testing, Evaluation of A/B Test Results

 To get the most out of your A/B testing, we highly suggest you:

-• Based on your hypothesis, choose the most appropriate visuals for your campaign to grab your users' attention more effectively.
+- Based on your hypothesis, choose the most appropriate visuals for your campaign to better grab your users' attention.

-• Append your inline personalization correctly so that it will not break any functionality on your website and look harmonious with the other elements of your website.
+- Append your inline personalization correctly so it does not break any functionality on your website and looks harmonious with the other elements.

-• Check the landscape of your campaign on Mobile Experience so that it will fit perfectly.
+- Check the landscape of your campaign on Mobile Experience to ensure it fits perfectly.